radical-ui/objection/readme.md

 # Objection

-Build server-first, highly-interactive, and beautiful web applications in Rust and Go.
+Build server-first, highly-interactive, and beautiful web applications in Rust.

 ...because the current web-based application development trends are worth objecting to.